gweebg/ipwatcher/README.md

   max_execution_time: 120 # in seconds
 ```

-On the `watcher` section of the configuration file you can specificy execution related settings, such as:
+On the `watcher` section of the configuration file, you can specify execution related settings, such as:
 - `timeout`, the time to wait between address checks (and consequently API calls)
 - `force_source`, forces only a source (by its name) to be used
 - `max_execution_time`, specifies the maximum time an action can be run for